Slack commands

 23. /remove or /kick

-Remember: /remove or /kick only removes the member from a channel.
-To remove someone from the workspace, you need to be a Workspace admin or owner and will have to remove them from the “Settings & administration” menu manually.
+Keep in mind that these commands only remove the member from the specific channel.
+If you need to remove someone from the entire workspace, you must be a workspace Admin or Owner and perform the removal through the “Settings & administration” menu manually.

 24. /who

 Want to know who’s on the channel?
-Use /who to get a list of up to 100 members in the channel.
+Use the /who Slack slash command to get a list of up to 100 members in the channel.

 Slash commands related to sending messages